17 Outdoor Things to Do in Hawaii

-The COVID-19 pandemic is not going away but what else is not going away?
-The Aloha Spirit and one’s thirst for adventure and/or relaxation, best found in Hawaii.
+The Aloha Spirit and one’s thirst for adventure and/or relaxation, are best found in Hawaii.
 My wife Erica and I have always loved these outdoor Hawaiian activities.

 Here are our favorite things to do in Hawaii while avoiding the crowds and adhering to social distancing.
-As life gets slowly back to normal after the start of the COVID-19 pandemic, have some fun with these activities in the great Hawaiian outdoors.
+Have some fun with these activities in the great Hawaiian outdoors.

 1. Hawaii’s Beaches